artefactual/archivematica-docs/admin-manual/installation/installation.rst

 3. Service dependencies

-Common services like Elasticsearch, mariadb and gearmand should be installed and enabled before the Archivematica install.
+Common services like Elasticsearch, MariaDB and Gearmand should be installed and enabled before the Archivematica install.

 .. note:: Do not enable Elasticsearch if you are running Archivematica in